Foreign Language Teaching Assistant | German

 German Program Foreign Language Teaching Assistant

-My name is Christina “Tina” Capellari, I am 23 and I am the current Fulbright Teaching Assistant for German at Pacific for the academic year 2017/18.
+My name is May von der Kammer, I am 21, and I am the current Teaching Assistant for German at Pacific for the academic year 2020/21.

 I am proud and honored to represent my country and my culture here at Pacific.
-My main goal in helping to teach German is to make all students feel comfortable and to help them having fun while learning German.
-I know learning a foreign language can be quite challenging and intimidating, especially when you start learning it quite late.
-I know what I am talking about, I started learning Swedish at the age of 20 myself.
-Therefore, I want to take away the fear of learning a foreign language and want to show instead, what an enjoyable experience it can be.
+My main goal in helping to teach German is to make all students feel comfortable and to help them have fun while learning German.
+I know learning another language can be quite challenging and intimidating.
+I learned most of my English after I moved to Portland, so I understand the feeling.

-I am beyond grateful to be here at Pacific and to be able to help my students mastering the German language and sharing aspects of my culture with them.
-I enjoy our conversational tables and cultural nights and I can honestly say that I profit as much from spending time with my students as they hopefully do from spending time with me.
+I am beyond grateful to be here at Pacific and to be able to help my students master the German language and to share aspects of my culture with them.
+I enjoy our conversational tables and cultural nights, and I can honestly say that I profit as much from spending time with my students as they hopefully do from spending time with me.

 Go Boxers! #boxernation